coreruleset/modsecurity-crs-docker/README.md

 ### Notes regarding Openresty version of this image.

-The Openresty version of modsecurity-crs-docker currently only builds an image based on **Alpine Linux**.
-The Dockerfile for Openresty is located in the [docker-openresty github page](https://github.com/openresty/docker-openresty/blob/master/alpine/Dockerfile.fat).
+We currently only provide a version of the Openresty image based on **Alpine Linux**.
+The Dockerfile for Openresty resides in the [docker-openresty repository](https://github.com/openresty/docker-openresty/blob/master/alpine/Dockerfile.fat).

 ## Supported architectures